 MOD ACP/3A3/8

-11 c) The Members, where appropriate, shall cooperate in implementing the International Telecommunication Regulations (for interpretation, also see Resolution No. 2).
+11 c) The Member States, pursuant to Article 6 of the Constitution, shall cooperate in implementing the International Telecommunication Regulations.

 Reasons: Reference to Article 6, obligations of the Member States.
 Resolution No.2 was proposed by APT for deletion.